emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

     }
   }
 ```
-editTask and deleteTask, have similar structure.
+editTask() and deleteTask(), tests of editing and deleting task, have similar structure.

-When tests are added, we start the application and run the tests:
+The tests are added, so we start the application and run them:
 ##### console log
 ```text